2019-20 State Budget

 - $4 million for a mental health emergency centre at Midland St John of God Public Hospital; and

 - $3 million to fund comprehensive planning to decommission Graylands Hospital and reconfigure mental health services to contemporary models of community based care.

-Read our 2019-20 Budget Bulletin, the 2019-20 Budget Papers or visit the website for more information.
+Read our 2019-20 Budget Bulletin.
 Media Statements from the Minister for Mental Health also provide further information.